 01 of 04

-This easy Double Four Patch quilt block pattern was used in quilt block exchange in our forum.
+This Double Four Patch quilt block pattern is easy to make.
+We used pink and orange fabrics on a lighter background but you can choose any color combination you'd like. was used in quilt block exchange in our forum.
 Members sewed the quilt blocks with pink and orange fabrics against a lighter background.
 Choose any color combination you like.

-Take a look at a similar four patch block pattern before you select fabrics.
+This quilt block pattern is similar to a four patch block pattern.
 To make that version of the quilt block, each is sewn with two fabrics: a light and a dark.
 Fabrics in that variation are flip-flopped in pairs, a step that provides two completely different looks and a huge number of layout variations for the finished quilt.

 Tone on tone fabrics and small prints are good choices for this quilt block.